-FWC proposes to create a 'Study Fleet' to allow full retention of red snapper (up to a vessel limit of 60) for a limited number of vessels, while fishing for the 15-fish snapper grouper aggregate (outlined above).
-All anglers on board the selected vessels will also be required to keep all snapper grouper species that meet legal requirements and will retain all red snapper caught while trying to obtain the 15-fish snapper grouper aggregate bag limit (outlined above).
-Each angler on a Study Fleet vessel trip will be required to stop bottom fishing once the snapper grouper aggregate bag limit of 15-fish has been met or the vessel limit of 60 red snapper has been met, whichever occurs first.
+FWC proposes to create a 'Study Fleet' to allow full retention of red snapper (up to a vessel limit of 24 for private recreational/charter for-hire and 36 for headboats) for a limited number of vessels, while fishing for the 10-fish snapper grouper aggregate (outlined above).
+All anglers on board the selected vessels will also be required to keep all snapper grouper species that meet legal requirements and will retain all red snapper caught while trying to obtain the 10-fish snapper grouper aggregate bag limit (outlined above).
+Each angler on a Study Fleet vessel trip will be required to stop bottom fishing once the snapper grouper aggregate bag limit of 10 fish has been met or the respective vessel limit of red snapper has been met, whichever occurs first.

-The captain will record information on how many red snapper are harvested per angler, the species composition of all regulatory discards, and the length of time it takes to reach the snapper grouper aggregate bag limit (per angler).
+On private recreational and charter for-hire Study Fleet fishing trips, the captain will record information on how many red snapper are harvested per angler, the species composition of all regulatory discards, and the length of time it takes to reach the snapper grouper aggregate bag limit (per angler).
+On headboat Study Fleet fishing trips, the captain, mate(s), and FWC observer will record how many red snapper are harvested per angler, then species composition of all regulatory discards, and the length of time it takes to reach the snapper grouper aggregate bag limit (per angler).
+Specific to headboats, each data recorder (i.e., caption, mates, and FWC observer) are allowed to record data from a maximum of six anglers to ensure data quality.
 This information from the full retention study fleet will give concrete and verifiable data about how many red snapper and other snapper grouper species would otherwise be discarded under current regulations while trying to obtain the snapper grouper aggregate bag limit.
-The time it took for an angler to obtain the snapper grouper aggregate bag limit is important in determining if this strategy is viable option for the future management of red snapper and other snapper grouper fisheries.
-The Study Fleet will include five private vessels and five charter vessels that will fish up to three trips each per quarter (i.e., three-month time period) (Table 2).
-All participating study fleet vessels and anglers onboard will be required to fish with a single hook rig with a circle hook and abide by the requirements listed in this proposal.
+The time it took for an angler to obtain the snapper grouper aggregate bag limit is important in determining if this strategy is a viable option for the future management of red snapper and other snapper grouper fisheries.
+The Study Fleet will include six private vessels, six charter forhire vessels, and one headboat vessel that will fish up to four trips each per quarter (i.e., threemonth time period) (Table 2).
+All participating study fleet vessels and anglers onboard will be required to fish with a single hook rig with a circle hook when fishing with natural bait and abide by the requirements listed in this proposal.
 If selected, each captain will be required to coordinate closely with FWC staff and report required data (detailed below) for continued eligibility in the program.

-Quarter Month Private Vessels Charter Vessels Total # of Trips
+Quarter Month Private Vessels Charter for- hire Vessels Headboat Vessels Total # of Trips per quarter

-per quarter

-1 July- Sept.
-5 5 30

-2 Oct Dec.
-5 5 30
+1 Sept Dec.
+6 6 1 52

-3 Jan March 5 5 30
+2 Jan March 6 6 1 52

-4 April - June 5 5 30
+3 April- June 6 6 1 52

+4 July - Aug.
+6 6 1 52

-Potential Total 20 vessels 20 vessels 120 trips
+Potential Total 24 vessels 24 vessels 4 vessels 208 trips across all vessel types

-across all

-vessel types